-Sudden hair fall after delivery is quite common and this phase may last up to a year or less.
-This is experienced due to a sudden drop in oestrogen levels after childbirth as oestrogen levels are high during pregnancy and these levels gradually return to normal with time and the rate of hair growth normalizes to pre-pregnancy state.
-These changes are completely normal and there is nothing to be alarmed about.
-In fact any new noticeable excess facial and body hair will also shed after pregnancy.
-Hair loss period peaks for around the first 3-4 months after childbirth and slowly tapers down to normal.
+Sudden hair fall after delivery is quite common, and this phase may last up to a year or less.
+It is experienced due to a sudden drop in oestrogen levels, which are high during pregnancy, and gradually return to normal with time.
+That’s when the rate of hair growth normalises to pre-pregnancy state.
+These changes are completely normal, and there is nothing to be alarmed about.
+In fact, any new noticeable excess facial and body hair will also shed after pregnancy.
+Hair loss period peaks for around the first 3-4 months after childbirth and slowly taper down to normal.

-The first milk that a mothers’ breasts makes is called ‘colostrum’ – this milk is richer, creamier and is loaded with antibodies.
+The first milk that mothers’ breasts make is called ‘colostrum’ – this milk is richer, creamier and is loaded with antibodies.
 This ‘colostrum’ is absolutely necessary and important for the child as it strengthens the immune system and protects the child from infections.
-Colostrum is present in a very small amount and during this period, lactation maybe uneasy as the breasts are swollen, sore and extremely tender.
+Colostrum is present in a very small amount, and during this period, lactation might be uneasy as the breasts are swollen, sore and extremely tender.
 Once the milk starts producing, the soreness and swelling will subside and make breastfeeding more comfortable.
 Sagging of breasts is commonly seen and in a few cases, mothers may also notice milk leakage for several weeks, even after discontinuation of feeding, all of which are normal.

-In the postpartum period when the body shape changes after pregnancy, the excess weight gained during pregnancy which is generally about 11 kilograms is slowly lost.
+In the postpartum period, when the body shape changes after pregnancy, the excess weight gained during pregnancy, which is generally about 11 kilograms, is slowly lost.
 The body eliminates all the extra water retained during pregnancy along with extra water retained in the cells.
 Initially, the mother experiences unusually frequent urination and profuse sweating.
-Majority of the weight loss would be seen in the first week of pregnancy due to the absence amniotic fluid, placenta and the baby’s weight.
-Post pregnancy, a continuous and gradual weight loss is observed.
+Majority of the weight loss would be seen in the first week of pregnancy due to the absence of amniotic fluid, placenta and the baby’s weight.
+A continuous and gradual weight loss is observed after childbirth.

 However, the pregnancy stretch marks over the abdomen persist for a longer period of time.
 Stretch marks develop whenever the abdomen changes drastically in size (acutely or over a period of time).
-These are bright red during the pregnancy, which eventually turn silver in color and shiny.
-Generally, most women will have some residual abdominal fat post-delivery.
+They are bright red during pregnancy, and eventually turn silver in colour and shiny, too.
+Generally, most women will have some residual abdominal fat after delivery.
 Basic abdominal exercises can help you regain a leaner shape.

-Due to excessive stretching of the bladder muscles, new mothers’ usually experience incontinence (involuntary passing of urine) and this subsides only as the bladder muscles grow stronger.
-A few mothers’ may experience haemorrhoids (blood in stools), uncomfortable bowel movements or constipation, as the food moving through your intestines may slow down during delivery.
-Lifestyle changes – a healthy diet with plenty of fibers and getting adequate sleep help new mothers’ to deal with these issues.
+Due to excessive stretching of the bladder muscles, new mothers usually experience incontinence (involuntary passing of urine), and this subsides only as the bladder muscles grow stronger.
+A few mothers may experience haemorrhoids (blood in stools), uncomfortable bowel movements or constipation, as the food moving through your intestines may slow down during delivery.
+Lifestyle changes – a healthy diet with plenty of fibres, and getting adequate sleep helps new mothers deal with these issues.